6 Tips To Save For An Emergency Fund

 Set an Emergency Fund Savings Goal of $1000: Multiple months of potential unemployment may be a tough goal to save for right off the bat, and that’s okay.
 Try saving $1,000 to start with, which can make a big difference when faced with an emergency.

-Where to Store Your Backup Funds
+Where to Store Your Emergency Fund

 Ideally, your emergency fund will be kept in a separate place from your regular savings account.
 The temptation to spend the funds may be too strong if they are attached to your regular debit account.
 Open a separate savings account (ideally, at a separate bank from your primary financial institution) and rename it “Emergency Fund” to discourage you from using it for everyday purchases.

 Your emergency fund should be liquid and ready to withdraw at a moment’s notice, so it’s best to avoid putting the money into a CD or a Roth IRA.
-Instead, aim to store your emergency fund in a high yield savings account so that your “just in case” money can still earn a significant amount of interest.
+Instead, aim to store your emergency fund in a high-yield savings account so that your “just in case” money can still earn a significant amount of interest.

 How to Save for Emergencies